Sisi198/EEG-Study/README.md

 (Note: Recent analysis trends - To improve the accuracy of ICA, cross-application technique is actively used; Training the ICA algorithm only on a 'copy with a 1Hz filter applied' and then overlaying the resulting noise removal fomular onto the 'original data filtered at 0.1Hz'.)

-### Q2.
+### Curiosity 2.
 The identity of movements below 1Hz and the reason for the 40Hz upper limit

   *The nature of frequencies below 1Hz*: